What is CARB Compliance and CARB-compliant Generators?

 If your business operates in California, you’ll need to comply with some state-specific rules.
 Most importantly, you must follow regulations set by the California Air Resources Board (CARB) which provides rules for manufacturing and using certain equipment in the state.

-The California Air Resources Board is the “clean air agency,” a government agency in the state of California.
+The California Air Resources Board (CARB) is the “clean air agency,” a government agency in the state of California.
 The board was created in 1967 when California’s elected leaders met to address air pollution.
 California’s geography, weather, and the growing population had created excessive amounts of pollution, mainly from the state’s growing number of cars.

 For the safety of California residents, CARB took statewide action, setting emissions regulations that were stricter than the federal regulations.
 Using scientific foundations, CARB became a leader in U.S. air pollution controls, which it continues to implement to this day.